 You can then initiate a pump even from a standing position without falling off and keep going at a good speed.

 Having an excellent broad concave and a toe-stop in the front helps keep your forward feet in position while shifting balance and thrusting in between each pump.

 Using your longboard for doing tricks is a feat for the more experienced riders.
 So, it’s imperative to know more about your longboard than just truck tightness when doing tricks.

 The board should be widely concave and long with properly fitted grip stickers.
-So, I suggest you to set the trucks at a tightness that allows turning and rotation up to 50-degrees while also letting it bend a little for more flexibility during whacky tricks.
+So, I suggest you set the trucks at a tightness that allows turning and rotation up to 50-degrees while also letting them bend a little for more flexibility during whacky tricks.

 It’s good to leave the trucks just as loose to allow consistent, smooth turning but not too lax in inducing frequent wheel-bites.

 Standard caliber bushings usually are flexible enough for most trucks to allow basic tricks.
 But you’ll need specialized cone bushings for doing more advanced maneuvers.
 Got it, right?

 Is it easier for Ollie with tight trucks?

 Once you are comfortable with your basic setup, you’ll want to move on to doing tricks like ollies.
 An ollie will allow you to nearly jump or skip over any obstacle in your path while you speed.